aiser-team/cabrnet/README.md

 Therefore, the `cabrnet import` tool also requires the following information:
 - `--dataset|-d /path/to/file.yml` indicates how to [load and prepare the data for prototype projection](src/cabrnet/utils/data.md).
 - `--training|-t /path/to/file.yml` indicates the [parameters of the epilogue](src/cabrnet/utils/optimizers.md) (if any).
-- `--visualization /path/to/file.yml` indicates how to visualize the prototypes (TODO).
+- `--visualization /path/to/file.yml` indicates how to [visualize the prototypes](src/cabrnet/visualisation/visualize.md).

 ## Evaluating a CaBRNet model